iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted14004/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.md.covid19.exposurenotifications 3 reviews"/>
 </p>

+> Requires GPS to be on all the time.
+Another reviewer stated the phone's location doesnt need to be turned on, but as soon as I turn it off I get a notification stating "Exposure Notifications Inactive To use this feature, turn on location".<br> :date: __2020-12-17 06:31:55__

 > I can't figure out where to get my one time verification code so I can use this app.<br> :date: __2020-12-12 19:08:23__

 > I keep getting a error on install.
 Smdh<br> :date: __2020-12-08 12:22:49__

 > Needs to be listed and available at the Top of your Maryland coronavirus web page!
 Also how to update it!
 Mine needed that...why not automatic?
 Boo!
 Like hogan wasting $9million on South Korean tests!<br> :date: __2020-12-06 14:49:17__

-> Requires GPS to be on all the time, which drains the battery faster.
-(Not to mention allows all the other nosy apps on your phone to know where you are.)
-Another reviewer expressed a concern I shared: If you are near two or more states, do you need to install each state's notification app?
-I came across a news article announcing the apps which stated you only need one, and other states notify thru that one.
-Better documentation in the app would make that clearer.<br> :date: __2020-12-02 05:54:43__

 > Just Downloaded But Unable To Turn On Notifications.
 Now It's Just Useless.
 And No It's Not My Phone.
 Please Fix Bugs.<br> :date: __2020-11-20 15:15:26__